 Like with the above discussed choline salts, you can couple Alpha-GPC with galantamine for the best results, which is what I did.
 In fact, I believe this is the only reasonable way to use choline supplements.

-Due to its 6.5 hours peak plasma time, the supplement is entirely impractical.
+Due to CDP’s 6.5 hours peak plasma time, the supplement seems entirely impractical.
 You will probably say that you might make it work by taking it right before going to bed, or an hour before that.
 That should time its peak plasma levels just about right.

 You’d be wrong though, simply because the added ACh, which would result from such an exercise, would ruin your deep-sleep stages, early in the night.